 - Paid Staff Shepherds - Our paid shepherds have the flexibility of working 15 hours per week (level one), 30 hours a week (level 2), or 40 hours per week (level 3).

-- Non-paid Staff Shepherds – Our non-paid shepherds have the flexibility to care for pastors on their own schedules.
+- Volunteer Shepherds - Our volunteer shepherds have the flexibility to care for pastors on their own schedules.
 We appreciate their partnership in their vital ministry.

-- International Shepherds – Our paid and non-paid international shepherds can go on 5-6 week short-term care missions to serve ministry leaders around the world.
+- International Shepherds - Our paid and volunteer international shepherds can go on 5-6 week short-term care missions to serve ministry leaders around the world.
 Contact us for more information.